 Okay, so there are some conflicting opinions on whether you should allow mascara primer to fully dry before applying mascara, or if you should start applying mascara while the primer is still a bit damp.
 The damp camp holds that if you let your primer dry too much, it makes it harder to apply mascara and the end result comes out clumpy.
 Kind of makes sense.
 However, some believe you should wait at least 30 seconds to allow the primer to fully dry before attempting to coat the lashes with mascara.
 We recommend you try both ways and see which one works best for you.
 Primer ideally helps to delineate each lash so that you can cover them fully with mascara and get the most dramatic look possible.

-Shoot for topping your lashes with one coat of mascara to start, as you don’t want to risk making them look clumpy.
-Once you have your first coat on, you can assess your results and decide if you need another coat or if you need to start over completely.
+Shoot for topping your lashes with one coat of mascara to start, as you don't want to risk making them look clumpy.
+To avoid clumps, wiggle your applicator through your lashes.
+Once you have your first coat on, you can assess your results and decide if you need another coat or if you need to start your mascara application over completely.
 If you let your primer dry too long and your mascara now looks clumped and not particularly pretty, try removing your primer and mascara and starting again fresh.
 This time apply the mascara while your primer is still a bit damp and see if you achieve better results.

 Putting primer on your lower lashes is not required, but if you want to increase the wow factor, it’s a great way to do it.
 Lower lashes especially often have tiny, baby hairs that are hard to make pop using just mascara.
 Applying primer can help you coat those minute hairs so that when you apply your mascara, they really stand out.